csplib/csplib/HOWTO.md

 These instructions will work for Linux and Mac OS X.

 1. **Check if you have an SSH key-pair in your system.** It is a good idea to check if you have this first, since a lot of people need this for one reason or another.
 You can check whether you have an SSH key-pair by checking whether you have the following two files or not: `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub`.
 The former is your private key (don't give it to anybody!) and the latter is your public key.
-2. If you don't have the key-pair, you can create it by running `TODO`.
+2. If you don't have the key-pair, you can create it by running `ssh-keygen`.
 Now you should have the two files mentioned above.
-3. Upload the contents of your public key file to GitHub by navigating to the TODO section under your GitHUb settings page.
+3. Upload the contents of your public key file to GitHub by navigating to the [SSH and GPG keys](https://github.com/settings/keys) section in your GitHUb settings page.

 That's it!